CleonPeaches/pearson_golang_exercise/README.md

 2. The program should accept user input for the selected topic.
 DONE
 3. The program should search the questions for any question containing the keyword/topic in the question text.
 DONE
 4. If a matching question is found, the program should display the questions along with its options to the user.
 DONE
 5. If no matching question is found, the program should display a message indicating that no questions were found for the given keyword.
+DONE
 6. The program should accept user answers and respond back with correct or incorrect.
+DONE
 7. (Added per problem statement) The program should save user answers to the mock database.

 ## Input/Output